Resident Artists & Organizations

-Founded over thirty years ago by Director Jeff Kirk, Glen Echo Pottery is a year-round pottery school offering both adult and teen classes spanning all skill levels. more
+Founded over thirty years ago, Glen Echo Pottery is a year-round pottery school offering both adult and teen classes.

-Playgroup in the Park is a Reggio Emilia-inspired collaborative learning program connecting children, parents, teachers and pedagogy. more
+Playgroup in the Park is a collaborative learning program connecting children, parents, teachers and pedagogy.

-Washington Conservatory of Music’s grand opening was held in August 2009, putting music “center stage” at the Park. more
+Washington Conservatory of Music opened in 2009, putting music “center stage” at the Park.

 The Yellow Barn Studio is the Park's resident painting and drawing studio.